Equal Employment Opportunity (EEO)

 KRS 18A.025.
 Additionally, the office is responsible for providing EEO Compliance and Diversity training for state government employees and agencies.

-Pursuant to relevant state and federal laws, it is the Commonwealth of Kentucky's policy to provide equal employment opportunity to all people in all aspects of employer-employee relations without discrimination because of race, color, national origin, sex, age, religion, sexual orientation, gender identity, genetic information, disability, political affiliation, or veteran status.
+Pursuant to relevant state and federal laws, it is the Commonwealth of Kentucky's policy to provide equal employment opportunity to all people in all aspects of employer-employee relations without discrimination because of race, color, religion, sex, national origin, sexual orientation or gender identity, ancestry, age, disability, political affiliation, genetic information, or veteran status.

 Employer-employee relations shall include, but not be limited to, hiring, promotion, termination, tenure, recruitment and compensation.